fandora-network/docs/docs/develop/alchemy.md

 ![img](/img/alchemy/calls.png)

 **Congratulations!
-You just deployed a smart contract to the Polygon chain.**
+You just deployed a smart contract to the fandora chain.**